What a Safe Place scheme organisation is asked to do

 Designate a responsible person who'll be the main point of contact for the scheme and to liaise with us and other partners as appropriate.
 The responsible person is also asked to promote the scheme with staff and help it to continue to run smoothly.

-Provide a suitably qualified and trained member of staff, on duty at all times, to help anyone producing a Keep Safe Card or asking for help.
+Provide a trained member of staff, on duty at all times, to help anyone producing a Keep Safe Card or asking for help.
 This member of staff will be someone who has completed the information and awareness raising provided by MacIntyre or is aware of the scheme and responsibilities.

 Get in touch with the emergency contact detailed on the person’s Keep Safe Card or emergency services whichever is most appropriate.